 - banana éclairs with orange blossom (+ variations)

-- frosted orange blossom pistachio brownies
+- frosted brownies with pistachio and orange blossom

 - rainbow lamassu cake

-- orange blossom fig cake
+- fig cake with orange blossom water

-- orange blossom banana hot cross buns
+- hot cross buns with banana and orange blossom

 - masy’s one-bowl crêpes + orange blossom passion fruit

-- cardamom churros with orange blossom chocolate
+- cardamom cinnamon churros (with orange blossom chocolate sauce)

-- stone fruit banana trifle with orange blossom custard
+- banana stone fruit trifle with orange blossom custard

 - apricot swiss roll